HackerYou/student-resources/part-time-web-development.md

 - [Visual Studio Code](https://code.visualstudio.com/download)

 Please review the Set-Up For Success section of [Student Resources](https://github.com/HackerYou/student-resources) to ensure you have Zoom and Slack downloaded.
 Please also make sure that you have completed the Pre-Course Form for your program.
 The Pre-Course Form for your specific course is shared in your Welcome Email.

+## Where to Ask for Help
+There are many ways to ask for help after class hours:
+1. You can use the Slack Channel **#helpme** and you'll be able to ask your question to many alumni of our programs
+2. Use the **classroom channel** for your course to ask a question and perhaps a classmate or two will be able to help you!
+3. **After-class Menor Office Hours** are a great place to ensure you'll be getting your questions answered by the mentors of your course
+4. **Alumni Office Hours** occur on Thursdays from 6:00pm - 8:00pm (Eastern) or Saturdays/Sundays 1:00pm - 4:00pm (Eastern) and during these sessions, you can ask for help from our amazing Alumni Mentors!
+Want to learn more about **Alumni Office Hours**?
+Read below!

 ## Alumni Office Hours